selendroid/demoproject-selendroid/README.md

 Demo about how to use selendroid
 =====

-This project demonstrated about how the test automation tool [selendroid](http://selendroid.io) can be used to test native and hybrid Android apps.
+This project demonstrats about how to use the test automation tool [selendroid](http://selendroid.io) that can be used to test native and hybrid Android apps.

 Before you start
 ------